 Just keep a good proportion of 50-20-20-10 of your target anchor keywords.
 Also, when you are getting a link back, target internal pages too, instead of only your homepage.

-If you are using WordPress, I suggest that you try the following two plugins for faster and better linking:
+If you are using WordPress, I suggest that you try below mentioned plugin for automatic anchor text interlinking:

 By optimizing our anchor titles we are not only assisting our readers, but we are also helping search engine bots to better understand the content of our site.